mlswg/mls-protocol/draft-ietf-mls-protocol.md

     `sender_data_secret` and the (key, nonce) pair from the step on the sender's hash ratchet indicated by the `generation` field.

-* Verify that the signature on the FramedContent message as described in
+* Verify the signature on the FramedContent message as described in
   {{content-authentication}}.

 * Verify that the `proposals` vector is valid according to the rules in